online-ml/light-river/CONTRIBUTING.md

 The Python baseline runs in ~60 seconds.
 It uses the classic left/right class implementation.

 We coded a first array based implementation in Rust.
 It runs in ~6 seconds.
 Each tree is a struct.
 Each struct contains one array for each node attribute.
 We wonder if we can do better by storing all attributes in a matrix.

+ROC AUC appears roughly similar between the Python and Rust implementations.
+Note that we didn't activate min-max scaling in both cases.